Pumpkin Protein Balls

 How To Make These Pumpkin Protein Balls

+Get healthy dinner recipes without the stress!
 Check out my Wholesome Meals Made Easy dinner planning app for easy, healthy recipes your whole crew will actually love.
-It’s like having a dietitian in your back pocket — quick, balanced, and family-approved!
+It's like having a dietitian in your back pocket - quick, balanced, and family-approved!

-Other High-Protein Recipes to consider…
+Other High-Protein Recipes to consider

-If you tried this Pumpkin Protein Balls or any other recipe on my blog, please leave a star rating and let me know how it went in the comments below!
+If you tried these Pumpkin Protein Balls or any other recipe on my blog, please leave a star rating and let me know how it went in the comments below!
 Thanks for visiting today!

 12 Protein Pumpkin Balls in a white bowl with a small bowl of mini chocolate chips and a bowl of oats.